Company Reg.

 The enterprise must be conducive to the development of China’s national economy and adopt advanced technology and equipment, or all its products are exported or exported.

 Set up a representative office in the mainland.
 Investors can conduct market research and development in mainland China, but they cannot have any revenue activities in China.
-According to the amount of mainland capital, there is no need for capital.

-Comparison form of China company set up type
+Comparison form of China company set up type:

 中國英文表格01 100 1